tomvita/NX-Cheat-Code-Commander/asm_cheat_creation_guide.md

     // Execute the original instruction we overwrote.
 This is critical. str w21, [x19, #0x49c]

-    // Return to the normal game flow.
-The `m_8754ec` label gives us a
+    // Return to the normal game flow. b 0x8754F0
-    // convenient way to calculate the return address (the instruction after our hook). b m_8754ec + 4

     // Define the data for our 'max_gold' label.
 The assembler will
     // place this value in memory for the 'ldr' instruction to access.